Konstantinow Theofylaktos (standing left) with his wife and son.

 A portrait of Theofylaktos was hung in a prominent position on the walls of the palace of the Metropolis of Trapezunta alongside others who donated money.
 With his own funds, a kindergarten was built and operated in the parish of Saint Gregory, and was named after him.

-During the Russian occupation of Trapezunta, the metropolis of Trapezunta considered the formation of an autonomous state, co-inhabited by Greeks and Muslims.
-They recommended an autonomous municipality in Trapezunta and the first Greek mayor to be Konstantinos Theofylaktos.
+During the Russian occupation of Trapezunta, the Diocese of Trapezunta considered the formation of an autonomous state, co-inhabited by Greeks and Muslims.
+They recommended an autonomous municipality in Trabzon and the first Greek mayor to be Konstantinos Theofylaktos.
 It was to be made up of Greeks and Muslims, and to comprise courts that would judge according to the customs of the municipality with a local garrison.

-In 1907 Theofylaktos, along with G.Fostiropoulos, contributed funds towards a four-year course at the universities of Lausanne and Liepzig for the then deacon and later named Metropolitan of Trapezunta, Chrysanthos.
+In 1907 Theofylaktos, along with G.Fostiropoulos, contributed funds towards a four-year course at the universities of Lausanne and Liepzig for the then Deacon and later Metropolitan of Trabzon Chrysanthos.